 - Documenting clearly communicated performance expectations and standards.

-- Regularly reviewing and updating policies and Standard Operating Procedures.
+- Regularly reviewing and updating Standard Operating Policies/Procedures

 - Regularly inspecting all equipment and immediately processing repair requests as needed.

-- Providing emergency call handling software to assist in proper questioning of victims and witnesses.
+- Providing decision support software to assist in proper questioning of victims and witnesses.